What Are Mobile Forms And How Are They Different From The Web Forms?

 You do not need to reprint multiple paper forms each time you adjust a process or standard operating procedure.
 You can do an adjustment to the corresponding mobile form online in minutes.

-Once an update is done, your employees will have current instructions/form on their mobile devices to fill out.
+Once an update is done, your employees will have current mobile form on their devices to fill out.

 Finally, as an extra benefit, you save trees by using less paper.

 a small screen leaves a few option for fields arrangement.
-In this case, a list edit may be a better option - it is faster and helps you avoid visual clutter.
+In this case, a list of form fields that you can edit may be a better option.
+It works faster and helps you avoid visual clutter.